Christmas Around the World

 • Helping to obtain or make raffle baskets and donations for the silent auction

-• We need help setting up, during the event and cleaning up afterwards as well!
+• We need help with set-up, during the event and cleaning up afterwards!

 • Bring your family & friends to start celebrating the Christmas Season in the most festive way!